-To set up the Security-Lock service, you have to log in to your "customer login area" and there you can select the desired domains and add Security-Lock.
+To set up the Security Lock service, you have to log in to your "customer login area" and there you can select the desired .at domains and activate Security Lock.

 Find out more about this in the "contractual provisions for the Security Lock service".